 These easy to make egg muffins are good at room temperature or heated (and they work well to make-ahead).
 I love them since they have a veggie tucked right inside!
 Include whole grain crackers or pita bread, some fruit, and perhaps some beans or simple veggies along side.

-These Sweet Spinach Banana Muffins or Flourless Cocoa Muffins with protein and hidden veggies are a perfect lunch option.
+These Sweet Spinach Banana Muffins, Carrot Cake Muffins, Savory Veggie Muffins, or Flourless Cocoa Muffins with protein and hidden veggies are a perfect lunch option.
 They’re a balanced meal all on their own and are easy to enhance with a side of yogurt or a cheese stick, a piece of fruit, and maybe a little cubed chicken, turkey, or ham.

 Spread Sunbutter or other favorite nut butter onto a soft flour or whole grain tortilla and top with a banana or whole-fruit jam.
 Roll up and slice.
 Add thawed edamame, puffs, clementine, or another favorite fruit and veggie alongside.
 Or, try spreading on cream cheese, add a piece of sliced turkey, and roll up into a simple wrap.

 Roll soft whole grain sandwich bread flat and thin with a rolling pin.
 Spread on cream cheese and jelly, nut butter and jam, mashed sweet potato and nut butter, hummus, mashed beans and salsa, or herbed goat cheese.
-Slice and serve as spirals with simple sides to round things out.
+Slice and serve as spirals with simple sides like fruit and yogurt to round things out.

-Toddler Lunch Idea #10: Leftover Pancake or Waffle Sandwiches
+Daycare Lunch Idea #11: Leftover Pancake or Waffle Sandwiches

 Pair these flavorful beans with whole grain crackers, diced veggies, cheese, and a piece of fruit for a simple snack lunch.
 (Or pair with leftover rice, shredded chicken, and roasted veggies.)
 They’re a little salty, a little sweet, and are packed with easy-to-eat nutrition.